pragmint/open-practices/practices/reduce-coupling-between-abstractions.md

 Reducing coupling between abstractions enhances the Code Maintainability capability by creating a modular and flexible codebase.
 Independent, well-defined components minimize unintended side effects, making the code easier to understand, modify, and test.
-This modularity ensures that changes in one part of the system do not disrupt others, preserving stability and reducing cognitive load. <ed> Cognitive load on the developers or on the system? </ed>
+This modularity ensures that changes in one part of the system do not disrupt others, preserving stability and reducing cognitive load on developers.
 Clear abstractions and minimal dependencies support better documentation and collaboration, which in turn facilitate efficient onboarding and continuous improvement.